oss-tsukuba/cyrus-sasl-xoauth2/README.md

 This is a plugin of [XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) for Cyrus SASL.
 The JWT is verified by the issuer's public key.

+This modified [cyrus-sasl-xoauth2](https://github.com/moriyoshi/cyrus-sasl-xoauth2) in the followings.

+* server side

+  The JWT is verified using [SciTokens](https://github.com/scitokens/scitokens-cpp).

+* client side

+   The username is taken from the JWT's user claim instead of the input.

 ## Required packages
 * [Cyrus SASL](https://github.com/cyrusimap/cyrus-sasl)
 * [SciTokens](https://github.com/scitokens/scitokens-cpp)